HcySunYang/finger-mover-docs/creating-plugins.md

     The function called synchronously when `touchmove` event is triggered and the instance of `fmover` will be passed as an argument.

+    Note that `return false` can prevent event bubbling in the call back function `move`.

 ###### end(fingerd)

 * Description: